Scalable Primal Decomposition Schemes for Large-Scale Infrastructure Networks: Introduction

 \section{Introduction}

 The operation of infrastructure networks such as power systems, district heating grids or gas networks is challenging.
 In many cases, these networks are large and composed of many complex subsystems such as lower-level networks or buildings.
-Operation is often based on numerical optimization due to its flexibility and recent advances in solver development, which allows to solve large-scale problems \Ae{quickly and} to a high accuracy.
-For large networks, however, a centralized solution is often not \Fp{desirable} since, a), the problem becomes computationally challenging, even \Fp{with state-of-the-art} solvers; b), information collection in a central entity should be avoided due to confidentiality and privacy concerns, and, c), the responsibility for operation and updates in modeling should stay mainly in the subsystems.
+Operation is often based on numerical optimization due to its flexibility and recent advances in solver development, which allows to solve large-scale problems quickly and to a high accuracy.
+For large networks, however, a centralized solution is often not desirable since, a), the problem becomes computationally challenging, even with state-of-the-art solvers; b), information collection in a central entity should be avoided due to confidentiality and privacy concerns, and, c), the responsibility for operation and updates in modeling should stay mainly in the subsystems.

-One line of research addresses the above challenges \Ae{via aggregation}.
+One line of research addresses the above challenges via aggregation.
 Here, the idea is to simplify the subproblems by projecting the constraint set on the coupling variables of the infrastructure network.
 Examples for this can be found for power systems~\cite{Capitanescu2018,Kalantar-Neyestanaki2020}.
 A drawback of this approach is a loss of optimality.
 Moreover, aggregation is often not straightforward, feasibility is hard to guarantee and disaggregation requires solving additional local optimization problems.

 A second line of research is based on distributed optimization.
-Prominent approaches are duality-based first-order algorithms such as Lagrangian dual decomposition and the Alternating Direction Method of Multipliers~(ADMM) \cite{Everett1963,Boyd2011,Bertsekas1989}.
-Application examples range from the operation of power systems \cite{Erseghe2014,Kim2000}, over gas networks~\cite{Shin2021}, district heating systems \cite{Huang2017a,Cao2019}, to water networks~\cite{Coulbeck1988}. \Fp{With their at most linear rate of convergence}, these approaches often require many iterations to converge even for a modest solution quality.
+Prominent approaches are primal and dual first-order algorithms such as Lagrangian dual decomposition, the Alternating Direction Method of Multipliers~(ADMM) \cite{Everett1963,Boyd2011}, and primal (sub)-gradient-based schemes \cite{Nedic2017,Ryu2022}.
+Application examples range from the operation of power systems \cite{Erseghe2014,Kim2000}, over gas networks~\cite{Shin2021}, district heating systems \cite{Huang2017,Cao2019}, to water networks~\cite{Coulbeck1988}.
+With their at most linear rate of convergence, these approaches often require many iterations to converge even for a modest solution quality.
 This is often prohibitive for real-time implementation.